RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - You cannot put columns in columns, rows in rows, etc.

 - You do not need to make the columns add up to 12.
 Any extra space can be used in different justify-content classes, which can also be used for troubleshooting if your elements aren't moving the way that you want them to.
+    - You can also make the column size smaller to help with centering the content, instead of adding a bunch of padding to center something.

 - Use the website for assistance on finding specific text/background/etc. colors.
 Copy and pasting is encouraged on this, for ease!